How to Fix Video TDR Failure Error in Windows?

 Some of these add-in components will not operate if your computer's PSU (Power Supply Unit) isn't powerful enough to run them all.
 If you don't provide your graphics card with enough power, it won't work.
 Examine the GPU fans to see whether they are spinning.
 If this isn't the case, your graphic card isn't getting enough juice.

 It's simple to figure out how much electricity your desktop computer will require.
-There are websites that allow you to determine the required power for your desktop PC or laptop.
+Some websites allow you to determine the required power for your desktop PC or laptop.

 Clean the Graphic Card